 Fortunately, Alberta is also well rounded and has sport and trad rock climbing a-plenty.
 The limestone and quartzite in the river canyons in the Canmore area probably have Canada's greatest concentrations of sport routes.
 Trad cragging is perhaps a little more limited than some other areas as the limestone of famous peaks like Yamnuska have great history and great routes but less solid rock; the climbing is more adventurous than a granite-trained tradster might be used to.

 Calgary provides easy access to Canmore, Banff, Lake Louise and all of the surrounding areas.
 Edmonton provides access if your destinations are further north.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Alberta:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Alberta:

 Featured Route For Alberta

 What is the climbing like around Edmonton?
 I am a warm weather dude, so can I handle it?
 How is access from the city... drive times for day cragging?
 Is there a full range from steep sport to long well protected trad of all grades?

 There wasn't an International forum, so i'll see if anyone catches this and has info.

 This site has relatively few contributors from Alberta, especially from the Edmonton area.
 I wish I could help you, but perhaps the best thing will be to check out the local gyms and shops.
 It would be great if you could post what you find.
 The climbing I've done in Alberta has been great and it would be fantastic to see more contributed to this site.